lightningtgc/es6-coding-style/es6-coding-style-en.md

 </div>`;
 ```

-- 2.2 When dealing with string and variable concatenation, use the template string
+- 2.2 When dealing with string and variable concatenation, use the `template string`.

 ```js
   // Bad